srositad/srositad/README.md

 - 👯 I’m looking to collaborate about anything!
 - ⚡ Fun fact: Really love to learning something new bout anything!
 - 💬 Travel, take some sky photos and eat are best combination ever 😋
-- 🌱 Girl in behinds of https://www.mindploring.com and also build a small team on https://akademi-ai.com/